sourmash-bio/sourmash/doc/command-line.md

 as well as change formats between CSV and sqlite3.

-The following command will take in two taxonomy files and combine them into a single taxonomy sqlite database.
+The following command will take in two taxonomy files and combine them into a single taxonomy SQLite database.

 ```
 sourmash tax prepare --taxonomy file1.csv file2.csv -o tax.db